 B3.
-Legalized mandates of delegation from the legal representatives of partners (in case the application form and annexed declarations are not signed by the legal representatives of the Lead Partner/partners) - issued in the original language and English translation stamped and signed by respective organization as true copy.
+Legalized mandates of delegation from the legal representatives of partners (in case the application form and/or annexed declarations partnership agreement are not signed by the legal representatives of the Lead Partner/partners) - issued in the original language and English translation stamped and signed by respective organization as true copy.